openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

     - **User Name**: mpf
         - Check the box for ‘Make this user administrator’
     - **Password**: mpf
-23. When installation is finished, press the ‘Finish Configuration’ button.
+23. When installation is finished, press the ‘Reboot’ button.
-24. When configuration is finished, press the ‘Reboot’ button.
-25. At the login prompt, login as user ‘mpf’ and password ‘mpf’.
+24. At the login prompt, login as user ‘mpf’ and password ‘mpf’.
-26. Install the epel repository and Delta RPM:
+25. Install the epel repository and Delta RPM:
     <br> `sudo yum install -y epel-release deltarpm`
-27. Perform an initial system update:
+26. Perform an initial system update:
     <br> `sudo yum update -y`
-28. Install Gnome Desktop Environment and some packages needed for the Virtual Box Guest Additions:
+27. Install Gnome Desktop Environment and some packages needed for the Virtual Box Guest Additions:
     <br> `sudo yum groups install -y "GNOME Desktop"`
-29. Install packages needed for the Virtual Box Guest Additions:
+28. Install packages needed for the Virtual Box Guest Additions:
     <br> `sudo yum install gcc kernel-devel bzip2`
    > <br> **NOTE:** You may have to specify a kernel version when installing ‘kernel-devel‘ as a Virtual Box guest addition.
 For example: `sudo yum install kernel-devel-3.10.0-327.el7.x86_64`.
-30. Reboot the system:
+29. Reboot the system:
     <br> `sudo reboot now`
-31. Follow the on screen instructions to accept the license agreement.
+30. To accept the license agreement, enter ‘1’, then enter ‘2’, then enter ‘c’ to continue.
-32. At the login prompt, login as user ‘mpf’ and password ‘mpf’.
+31. At the login prompt, login as user ‘mpf’ and password ‘mpf’.
-33. Switch user to root with this command:
-    <br> `sudo su -`
-34. On your host system in the Virtual Box Application, select the OpenMPF Build VM menu item ‘Devices’ and then ‘Insert Guest Additions CD image…’
+32. On your host system, click the top border of the window running the OpenMPF Build VM, then select ‘Devices’ from the top menu bar, and then ‘Insert Guest Additions CD Image...’
-35. Install the Virtual Box Guest Additions:
+33. Install the Virtual Box Guest Additions:
     1. `sudo mount /dev/cdrom /mnt`
     2. `cd /mnt`
     3. `sudo ./VBoxLinuxAdditions.run`
-36. `sudo systemctl set-default graphical.target`
+34. `sudo systemctl set-default graphical.target`
-37. `sudo reboot now`
+35. `sudo reboot now`
-38. At the graphical login screen, select the 'mpf' user.
+36. At the graphical login screen, select the 'mpf' user.
-39. Enter 'mpf' as the password.
+37. Enter 'mpf' as the password.
-40. A welcome screen will come up on the first launch of the Gnome desktop environment.
+38. A welcome screen will come up on the first launch of the Gnome desktop environment.
 Press the 'Next' button on the 'Language' page.
-41. Press the 'Next' button on the 'Typing' page.
+39. Press the 'Next' button on the 'Typing' page.
+40. Press the 'Next' button on the 'Privacy' page.
-42. Press the 'Skip' button on the 'Online Accounts' page.
+41. Press the 'Skip' button on the 'Online Accounts' page.
-43. Press the 'Start using CentOS Linux' button.
+42. Press the 'Start using CentOS Linux' button.
-44. Close the 'Getting Started' window that appears.
+43. Close the 'Getting Started' window that appears.
-45. On the desktop, right click the 'VBOXADDITIONS_5.0.22_108108' icon and select 'Eject'.
+44. On the desktop, right click the 'VBOXADDITIONS_5.0.22_108108' icon and select 'Eject'.
-46. On your host system in the Virtual Box Application, select the OpenMPF Build VM menu item ‘Devices’, then ‘Shared Clipboard’, then "Bidirectional".
+45. On your host system in the Virtual Box Application, select the OpenMPF Build VM menu item ‘Devices’, then ‘Shared Clipboard’, then "Bidirectional".
 This will enable the ability to copy and paste commands from this document into the VM.
-47. On your host system in the Virtual Box Application, select the OpenMPF Build VM menu item ‘Devices’, then ‘Drag and Drop’, then "Bidirectional".
+46. On your host system in the Virtual Box Application, select the OpenMPF Build VM menu item ‘Devices’, then ‘Drag and Drop’, then "Bidirectional".
 This will enable the ability to drag files from the host system to the guest VM.

 # Set Up the OpenMPF Build Environment

-> **NOTE:** If your build environment is behind a proxy server, please read the appendix section [Proxy Configuration](#proxy-configuration) for instructions to configure the yum package manager before continuing.
+> **NOTE:** If your build environment is behind a proxy server, please read the appendix section [Proxy Configuration](#proxy-configuration) for instructions to configure the yum package manager, as well as the appendix section [SSL Inspection](#ssl-inspection), before continuing.

 At the time of writing, all URLs provided in this section were verified as working.

 ## Configure Additional Repositories
+Open a terminal window and perform the following steps:

 1. Install the Oracle MySQL Community Release Repository:
     1. `wget -P /home/mpf/Downloads "http://dev.mysql.com/get/mysql-community-release-el7-5.noarch.rpm"`